-We re-instated the Confirmation of Acceptance for Studies (CAS) allocation for the University of Bedfordshire on 5 August 2014.
-We have worked closely with the University of Bedfordshire to improve its standards for recruiting international students and will continue to work with the university to ensure these standards are maintained.
+We re-instated the Confirmation of Acceptance for Studies (CAS) allocation for the University of Bedfordshire on 5 August 2014 and University of West London on 3 September 2014.
+We have worked closely with these Universities to improve their standards for recruiting international students and will continue to work with them to ensure these standards are maintained.